learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/SonarQube.md

 ## Limitations and Considerations

 - **Resource Intensiveness:** Running extensive code analysis can be resource-intensive and time-consuming.
-- **Initial Setup Complexity:** Setting up SonarQube and configuring rules might require initial investment in time and expertise.
+- **Initial Setup Complexity:** Setting up SonarQube and configuring rules might require an initial investment in time and expertise.
 - **Maintenance Overhead:** Regular maintenance, including updating versions and plugins, is necessary for optimal performance.
 - **False Positives/Negatives:** Like any automated analysis tool, SonarQube might sometimes generate false positives or miss certain issues.